<p>CNN's Anna Cooban explains the data behind fears of an artificial intelligence bubble.</p>

 • Under “What you see,” faucet “Content preferences.

-• Tap “Reset steered content material.
+• Tap “Reset advised content material.

 Tiktok